MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-no-access-crm.md

 ## Symptom

-After signing in to Dynamics 365 through Sales Copilot add-in for Outlook, the following error message is displayed: `You don't seem to have access to Dynamics 365.
+After a user signs in to Dynamics 365 through Sales Copilot add-in for Outlook, the following error message is displayed: `You don't seem to have access to Dynamics 365.
 Please contact your admin, or sign in with a different Microsoft account.`

 :::image type="content" source="media/tsg-no-access-d365.png" alt-text="f":::